mrlowe/grunt-wordpress-deploy/README.md

 If anybody is interested please let us know (@ingo86 or @davidthou).
 Thanks.

+From @mrlowe: The best-maintained fork of this repo seems to be [madebycaliper/grunt-wordpress-deploy](https://github.com/madebycaliper/grunt-wordpress-deploy), but I'm not needing some of those changes, and I definitely don't want the coffeescript, so I'm just going to tweak the original repo to suit my purposes.

 # Instructions

 Deploy a Wordpress instance without pain using Grunt.